devetry/skills-front-end/assignments/word-up/README.md

 *Confirmation:*

-- You should see your instructions... duh.
+- You should see your instructions on the page.
-- It will obviously look a little wierd, because "what letters?"
+- It will obviously look a little weird, because "what letters?"

 #### 5. Letters Container

-In `index.html`, make an empty `<div>` container so we can "inject" the letter chips into it.

-- If you give it the correct id, it will magically work.
+In `index.html`, create a `<letter-chip>` component for each letter in `allowedLetters`.

+- Use a `v-for` to create several `<letter-chip>`s.
+- pass in the `:letter` and `:value` props
+- You can compute the value using the `letterScore` method.

 *Confirmation:*